Jamie Walsh (politician)

 James Patrick Walsh (born c.
 1975) is an American politician who is the current State Representative for the 117th district in the Pennsylvania House of Representatives.
 A Republican, he assumed office in 2025.

-Career
+Early life

+Walsh grew up in Luzerne County, Pennsylvania.
+He later resided and graduated high school in Alaska where his father was a pipeline worker after divorcing Walsh's mother.

+Business career

-Walsh was vice president of sales at Comfort Co., a company that supplied wheelchair cushions.
-After "a short bout with cancer" Walsh left the company and resettled in Northeast Pennsylvania where he had lived as a child.
-He later started a gutter installation business with his brother.
+After attending college, Walsh was a salesman with a home remodeling company.
+He then joined Comfort Co., a company that supplied wheelchair cushions.
+Walsh would become vice president of sales at Comfort Co., overseeing domestic and international distributions.
+After "a short bout with cancer" Walsh left the company and resettled in Luzerne County.
+He started Homeboys Seamless Gutters, a gutter installation business based in Sweet Valley, with his brother.